crossplane/docs/content/master/guides/function-patch-and-transform.md

 onto another resource.
 A [transform](#transform-a-patch) modifies the values before applying the patch.

+{{<hint "tip" >}}
+All Compositions used Patch and Transform before Crossplane added support for composition functions.

+Function Patch and Transform works like legacy `mode: Resources` Compositions, which Crossplane deprecated in v1.17.
+The difference is that it uses a `mode: Pipeline` Composition and a function instead of a `mode: Resources` Composition.
+{{< /hint >}}

 Here's an example Composition that uses Function Patch and Transform.
 When you create an `AcmeBucket` XR that uses this Composition, Crossplane uses the template to create the Amazon S3 `Bucket` MR.